Last Updated on March 30, 2024

 Whether you’re new to real estate investing, or have been doing it for some time now, it’s likely you’ve encountered the phrase “gap funding” in real estate.
 Gap funding in real estate is simply a temporary loan that is used to provide cash influx to an investor while they work towards securing a long-term loan, or if they’re working with multiple properties simultaneously.

-Gap funding is often referred to as a bridge loan in real estate investing because it “bridges the gap” between the primary sale of the first property and the purchase of a second property.
 This way, the buyer is able to leverage the equity of the first property when buying the second property, then securing a loan while the first property is still on the market.
 You may also hear this kind of loan referred to as a swing loan, gap financing, or interim financing.

 Gap funding can prove to be extremely beneficial to investors who need access to money immediately while their long-term financing is pending.
 If you need capital to help cover expenses while you’re still awaiting your permanent loan, gap funding may be the right option for you.

-Gap Funding In Real Estate
+The Role of Gap Funding In Real Estate

-Many real estate investors utilize private money or a hard money loan for investing purposes.
-However, often times, these lenders only cover 70% to 80% of the purchase price of a property.
 This means that the real estate investor is left to come up with the remaining 20% to 30% as a down payment, in addition to closing costs.
 For that reason, the majority of borrowers will need to secure additional money to cover these costs, which is exactly where gap funding comes in.

 Gap funding can help bridge the gap between the hard money loan and the remaining costs associated with your investment.
 That means that the additional funding can assist in covering the remaining acquisition costs, as well as the expenses sustained from remodeling, advertising, then selling the property.